KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 A persistence provider throws this exception when it is unable to acquire a lock on an instance because the instance is already locked by another owner.

-    throw [System.Runtime.DurableInstancing.InstanceLockedException]::New("A persistence provider throws this exception when it is unable to acquire a lock on an instance because the instance is already locked by another owner.")
+    throw [System.Runtime.DurableInstancing.InstanceLockedException]::New('A persistence provider throws this exception when it is unable to acquire a lock on an instance because the instance is already locked by another owner.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Runtime.DurableInstancing.InstanceLockedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Runtime.DurableInstancing.InstanceLockedException.aspx)